Unit: ‘Z’ Coy, 15th (Nottingham) Battalion

 In 1911 (Census RG 14/19617) Frederick was living with his widowed father and siblings at Freiston House, Dorrington, Lincolnshire, and working as a “Fellmonger”.
 His mother, Margaret, had died on 21 July 1909, aged 43.
 She is buried in Ruskington Cemetery, Old Plot, Grave: North Border 15.

-In the March quarter 1913 Frederick married Lizzie Harby.
-They had a son, Joseph, born in the December quarter 1915.
+In the March quarter 1913 Frederick married Lizzie Harby, from Quarrington, Sleaford.
+They had two children, a daughter, Harriett Margaret, born 16 June 1914, and a son, Joseph Henry, born on 26 October 1915.

 One of Frederick’s comrades, L/Cpl William Brindley, of Buxton, was killed in this attack.
 23 other men of the 15th Battalion died, 2 more dying of wounds and 53 wounded, with a further 5 missing.
 [CLICK his name to read more.]